wasserth/TotalSegmentator/README.md

 ![Alt text](resources/imgs/overview_subclasses.png)

 We added some more models to TotalSegmentator beyond the default one.
 This allows segmentation of even more classes in more detailed subparts of the image.
-First you have to run TotalSegmentator with the normal settings to get the normal masks.
-These masks are required to crop the image to a subregion on which the detailed model will run.
 ```
-TotalSegmentator -i ct.nii.gz -o segmentations --fast
 TotalSegmentator -i ct.nii.gz -o segmentations -ta lung_vessels
 ```
 Overview of available subtasks and the classes which they contain.